-\enlargethispage{\baselineskip} \begingroup Let us first give a high-level illustration with three agents of how Sperner's lemma can be used to find low-envy allocations.
-Given a path, say $P = (a,b,c,d)$, the family of connected partitions of $P$ can naturally be arranged as the vertices of a subdivided simplex, as in Figure~\ref{fig:simplex} on the right.
+Let us first give a high-level illustration with three agents of how Sperner's lemma can be used to find low-envy allocations.

+Given a path $P = (a,b,c,d)$, the family of connected partitions of $P$ can naturally be arranged as the vertices of a subdivided simplex, as in Figure~\ref{fig:simplex}.

 For each of these partitions, each agent $i$ \textit{labels} the corresponding vertex by the index of a bundle from that partition that $i$ most-prefers.
-For example, the top vertex will be labelled as ``index 1'' by all agents, since they all most-prefer the left-most bundle in $(abcd,\emptyset,\emptyset)$.
-Now, Sperner's lemma will imply that at least one of the simplices (say the shaded one) is ``fully-labeled'', which means that the first agent most-prefers the left-most bundle at one vertex, the second agent most-prefers the middle bundle at another vertex, and the third agent most-prefers the right-most bundle at the last vertex.
-Notice that the partitions at the corner points of the shaded simplex are all ``similar'' to each other (they can be obtained from each other by moving only 1 item).
+For example, the top vertex will be labelled as ``index 1'' by all agents, since they all most-prefer the leftmost bundle in $(abcd,\emptyset,\emptyset)$.
+Now, Sperner's lemma will imply that at least one of the simplices (say the shaded one) is ``fully-labeled'', which means that the first agent most-prefers the leftmost bundle at one vertex, the second agent most-prefers the middle bundle at another vertex, and the third agent most-prefers the rightmost bundle at the last vertex.
+Notice that the partitions at the corner points of the shaded simplex are all ``similar'' to each other (they can be obtained from each other by moving only one item).
 Hence, we can ``round'' the corner-partitions into a common allocation $A^*$, say by picking one of the corner partitions arbitrarily and then allocating bundles to agents according to the labels.
 The resulting allocation has the property that any agents' envy can be eliminated by moving at most one good. \footnote{One can generalize this argument to show that on paths, there exists an allocation $A$ satisfying a weak form of EF1: for any $i,j\in [n]$, we have $u_i(I_i \cup \{g_i\}) \ge u_i(I_j \setminus \{g_j\})$ for some items $g_i,g_j$ such that $I_i \cup \{g_i\}$ and $I_j \setminus \{g_j\}$ are connected.
-For additive valuations, this implies that envy is bounded by $u_i(g_i) + u_i(g_j) \le 2u_{\text{max}}$, which is Suksompong's \citeyearpar{Suksompong2017} result.}
+For additive valuations, this implies that envy is bounded by $u_i(g_i) + u_i(g_j) \le 2u_{\text{max}}$, which is the result of \citet{Suksompong2017}.}